-Corporations may use the straight-line method for any depreciable property.
+E Depreciation Methods to Use Corporations may use the straight-line method for any depreciable property.
 Before using other methods, consider the kind of property, its useful life, whether it is new or used, and the date it was acquired.
 Use the following chart as a general guide to determine which method to use:

 Property description Maximum depreciation method Real estate acquired 12/31/70 or earlie New (useful life 3 yrs. or more) Used (useful life 3 yrs. or more) .
-200% Declining balance Real estate acquired 1/1/71 or later Residential rental: New .
+200% Declining balance Real estate acquired 1/1/71 or later Residential rental: New.
+Used (useful life 20 yrs. or more).
+Used (useful life less than 20 yrs.).
+Commercial and industrial: New (useful life 3 yrs. or more).
+Used.
+Personal property New (useful life 3 yrs. or more).
+Used (useful life 3 yrs. or more). .
 125% Declining balance .
 Straight-line .
 150% Declining balance .
 Straight-line .
-200% Declining balance See "Other Consistent Methods page. s" information on this
+200% Declining balance .
+150% Declining balance See "Other Consistent Methods page. s" information on this